3LawsRobotics/3laws/docs/sources/user_guide/configuration/robot_model.rst

 - **Dynamics**: The Dynamics section has 3 subsections: Input, Parameters, and State.

   * The **Inputs** section supports specification of maximum and minimum limits for the translational and rotational speeds at which the robot can be commanded.
 For monitoring, if these values are exceeded, a log-event describing the violation will be issued.
-If the CoPilot component (see :ref:`supervisor activation`) is active, these limits will be applied to the filtered outputs.
+If the Run-time Assurance Module (see :ref:`supervisor activation`) is active, these limits will be applied to the filtered outputs.
 For steered vehicles, instead of limits on rotational speeds, steering limits are specified.

   * **Parameters**: The only robot type that has inputs in the parameters section is the steered robot. *wheel_dx* is the wheelbase length for the vehicle. *origin_x* is the distance from the rear axle to the robot base frame.